apostrophecms/apostrophe-headless/README.md

 ]
 ```

 Then you can simply pass the `file` object you received from the attachments API as the `snapshot` property when POSTing a product.
-And in your template code, you might write `apos.attachments.url(product.snapshot, { size: 'one-half' })` to obtain a URL to it.
+Later, when you `GET` this product from the API, you'll note that the attachment has a `._urls` property with versions of various sizes for your use.

 Just as often though, you'll want to introduce an image to the shared photo library and reference it via an images widget.
 Here's how to do that.